melzhen/melzhen.github.io/README.md

 # Welcome to my portfolio!

-Made with HTML and CSS.
+Made entirely with CSS, HTML, and JavaScript.